Google Crawlers (sometimes called the Googlebot) regularly check your site for new or updated content.

 We already know the fact that search engines deal with millions of web page’s at a time.
 Still, there are three basic steps that it follows to gather results for a search.

 Whenever a search is entered in a search bar, the search engine sends out crawlers to the millions of pages indexed on the web.
 Crawlers access the indexed pages more frequently than the newer websites, and Google takes an ample amount of time to analyze the pages before ranking them in SERPs.

 All the pages that show up top in results are relevant to the words typed in the search bar and the most credible in the eyes of the search engines.

 Without crawlers, the webpages will never be indexed, and they will never appear on the SERPs.
 Also, suppose the number of pages on your website exceeds its crawl budget.
 In that case, you’re going to be left with pages that might never get indexed unless Google increases the budget.

 Crawls budget plays a significant role in SEO operations.
-In fact, the SEO experts introduced the term “crawl budget” to determine the system and algorithm of the search engines.
+In fact, the SEO expert introduced the term “crawl budget” to determine the system and algorithm of the search engines.

 This helps the SEO specialists understand and indicate how crawling will work for a particular website.
 How many pages will be crawled?
 How many times the pages will be crawled.
 Which pages will be crawled?
 It is a term that defines the attention a website will receive from the search engine.